 Discussion with patients and staff evidenced that arrangements were in place to meet patients' religious and spiritual needs within the home.
 Discussion with the registered manager confirmed that there were systems in place to obtain the views of patients, their representatives and staff on the running of the home.
 There was evidence that suggestions for improvement had been considered and used to improve the quality of care delivered.
+The registered manager confirmed that an annual survey was carried out to gather patient's views about the quality of the service provided and the care they received.

 Patients and their representatives confirmed that when they raised a concern or query, they were taken seriously and their concern was addressed appropriately.
-Consultation with 10 patients individually, and with others in smaller groups, confirmed that living in St James' Lodge was very good.

-As part of the inspection process, we issued questionnaires to staff (ten), patients (eight) and patients' representatives (ten).
-Three patients, one patient's representative and five staff completed and returned questionnaires.
+As part of the inspection process, we issued questionnaires to staff (10), patients (eight) and patients' representatives (10).
+Eight patients, three patient's representatives and two staff completed and returned questionnaires.

-The questionnaires from patients, patient's representatives and staff highlighted that all were either very satisfied or satisfied that the home was well led and provided safe, effective and compassionate care.
-The following comments were received:
+The majority of questionnaires from patients, patient's representatives and staff highlighted that all were either very satisfied or satisfied that the home was well led and provided safe, effective and compassionate care.
+In the returned patient questionnaire responses, one patient stated no to the question, 'Are you satisfied that there are enough staff available to care for you?'
+Two patients stated no to the question, 'Are your needs attended to promptly?'